 Liberty Mutual vs. GEICO: Which Has Better Customer Service?

 MoneyGeek measures customer experience based on how satisfied customers are according to J.D.
 Power, and how often they lodge complaints according to the National Association of Insurance Commissioners (NAIC).
-The best car insurance companies have high customer satisfaction and few complaints.
+The top car insurance companies have high customer satisfaction and few complaints.
 GEICO receives fewer customer complaints and has a higher customer satisfaction score than Liberty Mutual, making it the winner in this category.

 Liberty Mutual vs. GEICO: Customer Satisfaction Rating